drainlm/Facial-Recognition/README.md

 # AT&T/Olivetti Facial Recognition with Machine Learning and Deep Learning

-Using the AT&T Faces dataset ([ORL]() Database of Faces), this Python script uses machine learning algorithms (Random Forest and Logistic Regression) and a convolutional neural network (CNN) for facial recognition.
+Using the [AT&amp;T Database of Faces](https://www.kaggle.com/datasets/kasikrit/att-database-of-faces) dataset ([ORL]() Database of Faces), this Python script uses machine learning algorithms (Random Forest and Logistic Regression) and a convolutional neural network (CNN) for facial recognition.
 The models work to identify the subject in the image from a known database of 40 individuals each with 10 images.

 ---